c3lang/c3-web/docs/language-overview/types.md

 Unlike C, C3 _does not_ use type qualifiers. `const` exists, but is a storage class modifier, not a type qualifier.
 Instead of `volatile`, volatile loads and stores are implemented using `@volatile_load` and `@volatile_store`.
-Restrictions on function parameter usage are implemented though parameter [preconditions](../language-common/contracts.md#pre-conditions).
+Restrictions on function parameter usage are implemented through parameter [preconditions](../language-common/contracts.md#pre-conditions).

 C3's equivalent of C's `typedef` has a slightly different syntax in C3 and is renamed `alias`.
 In contrast, in C3 a *distinct* type is created when using C3's `typedef` keyword.
 As such, take care to not confuse C3's `alias` and `typedef` keywords relative to C.